ashlyplayz/Protofolio/README.md

 **HIGHLIGHTS:**
 * [![Minimap & Compass System]()](https://streamable.com/4eudgm)
 * [![Star System (Spring, Glide, Light)]()](https://streamable.com/007jyr)
-* More will soon be added, but for now these should do.
+* More will soon be added, but for now, these should do.
+* Worked at Boss Studios & games such as:
+* Stands Awakening
+* Anime Last Stand
+* Dragon Ball Ultimate
+* Heroes World
+* Bike Of Hell
+* UpDog
+* Contributed to around 490 million visits.

 **THINGS I CAN DO:**
 - UI Animations & Scripting.